agrawalrahul037/interview-material-frontend/QusestionsInMind.md

 |25  | [How to make visual studio code snippets(how to make snippet development) ?]
 |26  | [Why to use "use strict" in detail) ?]
 |27  | [JavaScript Bitwise Operators in detail) ?]
+|28  | [JavaScript is an Interpreted language which means that you don’t require a compiler to run JavaScript ?]

 1. ### dev dependencies vs peer dependencies vs dependencies?